This post was most recently updated on June 19th, 2018

 Saving Time Is As Important As Saving Money

 I bet you’re thinking that this process seems really complicated and that it probably takes several hours, if not days.
 Wrong!
-From the time I sit down to make my menu plan for the week, to the time I finish with the grocery list, I spend less than 30 minutes.
-Taking the little bit of time to make your master meal list will save you loads of time and work, I promise.
-I will tell my family what day I plan to do the weekly shopping and that I want their contributions for the week’s meals by noon the day before.
-If they don’t bring their requests, they aren’t allowed to complain about what’s being served. (wink, wink)
+In fact, I spend a total of less than 30 minutes to make my menu and grocery list each week.
+Making that master meal list will save YOU a ton of time, too, I promise!
+Every week, I ask my family for their meal ideas and requests.
+If they don’t contribute to the menu, they aren’t allowed to complain about what’s being served. (wink, wink)

 Will You Be Able to Cut Your Grocery Budget at Any Store?